9-8-7-6/cs-notes/operating-systems/02-os structure.md

 - All in kernel modules
 - Uses object-oriented approach

-### Virtual Machine
+## Virtual Machine

+### Concept
-- layered approach to treat hardware and operating system kernel as they were all hardware
+- A layered approach to treat hardware and operating system kernel as they were all hardware

-- The guest OS inside the VM executes privileged instructions, but it is actually running in user mode
+- The guest OS inside the VM thinks it runs in kernel mode, but actually runs in user mode.

+---

+### How Privileged Instructions Are Handled
-  - When the guest OS executes a privileged instruction:
+1. The guest OS inside the VM executes privileged instructions(in user mode)
-    - The virtual machine monitor (VMM) or hypervisor intercepts it.
+2. The virtual machine monitor (VMM) or hypervisor intercepts it
-    - The interrupt or exception is caught by the underlying host OS or hypervisor.
+3. The interrupt/exception(trap) is detected by the host OS or hypervisor.
-    - The hypervisor emulates the behavior of the hardware for the VM.
+4. The hypervisor fakes(emulates) the behavior of the hardware for the VM.
-    - The instruction is then re-executed or handled in a controlled way to maintain isolation and security.
+5. The instruction is then re-executed or handled safely,maintaining isolation and security.

+---

-#### Critical Instruction
+### Critical Instruction
 - Critical instructions are those that behave differently in user mode and kernel mode

+---

-#### Feature
+### Feature
 - Provides complete protection of system resources
 - Provides a way to solve system compatibility problems
 - Provides an environment for research and development
 - Increase resources utilization in cloud computing

+---
-#### Category
+### Category
 - Full Virtualization (e.g., VMware, VirtualBox)
   - Emulates the entire hardware stack, allowing unmodified guest OSes to run.
   - Requires hardware support (e.g., Intel VT-x, AMD-V) or binary translation.